Leakage of Dataset Properties in Multi-Party Machine Learning: Attack Results

 \section{Attack Results}

 We evaluate for attribute leakage in the following settings: the single-party case where an attacker learns the distribution of an attribute in the training set and the multi-party case where an attacker learns the distribution of an attribute in the data of the honest party.
 Apart from inferring the dominant attribute (e.g., there are more females than males in a dataset), we perform a fine-grained attack that learns a precise distribution of the two attribute values (e.g., 70\% of the dataset are females).
-We further use this fine-grained attack to infer the change in the attribute distribution in a model update scenario where the model is updated either due to a new party joining or new data arriving.
+We further use this fine-grained attack to infer the change in the attribute distribution in a model update scenario where the model is updated either due to a new party joining or new data arriving. \randrev{Attack accuracy higher than the probability of a random correct guess is considered successful as this indicates that confidential property (i.e., information about $P_{\victimW{}}$'s data) will be leaked to the attacker in the majority of cases.}

 We report our attack results in the stronger black-box setting for real, synthetic, and fine-grained experiments.
 We evaluate the white-box attack, where the attacker has access to model parameters, only on the synthetic data.
-We summarize our key findings below: \begin{itemize} \item Leakage of sensitive dataset properties in \victimW{} party's data is possible even when the sensitive attribute itself is {\em dropped} during training {and has low or no correlation with the final task.} We show that the attack accuracy drops only by a few percent when $A$ is not present in many cases. \item An adversary can learn the attribute properties of the \victimW{} party's data irrespective of whether it contributes data (multi-party) or not (single-party) to the training dataset. \item For the models and datasets considered in this paper, our property leakage attack is dataset and model-agnostic and works on tabular, text, or graph data. \item Fine-grained attacks can be used to predict a precise distribution of the attribute as well as learn the change in data distribution during model updates. \end{itemize}
+We summarize our key findings below: \begin{itemize} \squish \item Leakage of sensitive dataset properties in \victimW{} party's data is possible even when the sensitive attribute itself is {\em dropped} during training {and has low or no correlation with the final task.} We show that the attack accuracy drops only by a few percent when $A$ is not present in many cases. \item An adversary can learn the attribute properties of the \victimW{} party's data irrespective of whether it contributes data (multi-party) or not (single-party) to the training dataset. \item For the models and datasets considered in this paper, our property leakage attack is dataset and model-agnostic and works on tabular, text, or graph data. \item Fine-grained attacks can be used to predict a precise distribution of the attribute as well as learn the change in data distribution during model updates. \end{itemize}